Readings and Talks

 Productivity, Prominence, and the Effects of Academic Environment

-This article presents data showing that the productivity of early-career faculty is determined by where they work rather than where they trained, that is, faculty trained at institutions of different prestige have similar productivity when hired at a particular institution as a result of work environments that facilitate future success.
+This article presents data showing that the productivity of early-career faculty is determined by where they work rather than where they are trained, that is, faculty trained at institutions of different prestige have similar productivity when hired at a particular institution as a result of work environments that facilitate future success.